jar398/listtools/doc/guide.md

 ### Taxon concepts

-Each record of each checklist file (see below) has an associated "taxon concept" determined by the fields of the record with the checklist as context.
+Each record of each checklist file (see below) has an associated "taxon concept" described by the fields of the record with the checklist as context.
+(Full details of the taxon concept would be easily available if the record linked to appropriate taxonomic literature, but this is often not the case.
+We just make do with what we have, which is parent links, disjointness of sibling accepted taxa, and the ability to search the literature by the names provided.)

 Say that an individual "falls under" a taxon concept to mean that the individual is classified under, or belongs to, that taxon concept, or that the taxon concept applies to the individual.

 I'll write '_Hyla_ sec.
-C' to denote the taxon concept described in source C under the name '_Hyla_'.
+C' (for example) to denote the taxon concept described in source C under the name '_Hyla_'.
 (C might be a checklist.)

 We may not know much about the taxon concept, and it could be